System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Transient dynamics

+In Sec.~\ref{sec:finitegamma} it was shown that for long times the entanglement negativity approaches the value predicted by the global Gibbs state.
+However, this only holds when the dynamics is thermalizing, i.e., when the system approaches the equilibrium state independent of the initial conditions.
+Thermalization can be suppressed, e.g., by the presence of bound states, i.e., eigenstates of the single-particle Hamiltonian $\mathcal{H}$ strongly localized in the system~\cite{cai2014, xiong2015, yang2015, jussiau2019}.
+As shown in our previous work~\cite{ptaszynski2022}, this can suppress the decay of the system-bath mutual information, which quantifies both quantum and classical correlations.
+Here we demonstrate that this is true also for entanglement.

 In the analyzed model, the bound state is generated when the energy level of the system $\epsilon_0$ is placed close to the band edge $\omega=W/2$, where the spectral density of the bath $\Gamma(\omega)$ drops from $\Gamma$ to 0~\cite{jussiau2019}.
 We parameterize the distance from the band edge as $\delta =W/2-\epsilon_0$.
-The entanglement behavior for different values of $\delta$ is presented in Fig.~\ref{fig:bound}.
-As one may observe, for a sufficiently high value of displacement $\delta=1.5 \Gamma$ entanglement undergoes the ``sudden death'' at the time $t \approx 3 \Gamma^{-1}$.
-For a lower displacement value, $\delta=1 \Gamma$, entanglement is preserved for longer times, but ultimately still vanishes.
+The entanglement behavior for different values of $\delta$ is presented in Fig.~\ref{fig:bound}~(a).
+As one may observe, for a sufficiently high value of displacement ($\delta=1.5 \Gamma$) entanglement undergoes the ``sudden death'' at time $t_V \approx 3 \Gamma^{-1}$.
+For a lower displacement value ($\delta=\Gamma$) entanglement is preserved for longer times, but ultimately still vanishes.
 Finally, when the system energy is very close to the band edge ($\delta \lessapprox 0.8 \Gamma$), entanglement is preserved also in the long time limit.
-At the same time, for the parameters considered here, there is no equilibrium entanglement in the global Gibbs state.
-Therefore, the long time preservation of the system-bath entanglement for low values of $\delta$ is related to suppression of system thermalization due to the presence of the bound states, rather than to equilibrium properties.